The Men’s Issue: August Frontier News Out Now

 We look at the mentorship that 26 year old Ben Garside provides to the students boarding at the Frontier Services Student Group Home in Atherton, Queensland.
 We celebrate with two Indigenous Pastor’s commissioning and Patrol Minister Rev Peter Wait from the Tennant Barkly Patrol in the Territory provides this edition’s reflection.

 September we celebrate the Great Outback BBQ, and we asked two ‘meaty blokes’ for their advice on the perfect steak and barbie.
 We also have Christmas Cards on sale.
-Get your copy of Frontier News today.
+Get your copy of The Men’s Issue of Frontier News today.